If you suffer from symptoms such as itching or dermatitis, high histamine levels or a histamine intolerance could be a reason for the reaction.

 A low histamine diet includes:

-- Prioritize eating fresh foods
+- Prioritise eating fresh foods

-- Fresh fruit, except strawberry, citrus
+- Fresh fruit, except strawberry, citrus, kiwi fruit, plums, banana and papaya

 - Fresh meat and fish (avoid canned meat and fish)